Cenay/territory-checks/README.md

 - Date extraction from forwarded email headers
 - List-specific field handling (add to lists before updating field 178)
 - Note creation with same format as field 178
+- Mark emails as read to prevent reprocessing
+- Add tags to contacts for organization

 ## Features